 Part 3 focuses on hardware testers.
-We look at different tools for testing different components, including motherboards to Power Supply Units.
+We look at different tools for testing different components, including Motherboards and Power Supply Units.

-Page 5 focus on the different types of cables and components that are an invaluable part of your tool kit.
+Page 5 focuses on the different types of cables and components that are an invaluable part of your tool kit.

 Part 6 is a run down of additional items to consider for your toolbox.

 The electronics and circuit boards inside your machine are very sensitive to electrostatic discharge (ESD).
 A small amount can cause subtle issues that re-occur and become difficult to fix.
 A large amount can cause permanent damage to your computer.